Bali is a budget travellers dream. When was the last time you went to a restaurant, and the entire meal cost you R 20?

 Table of Contents

-Flights to Bali from South Africa will be your biggest expense.
+When travelling from South Africa to Bali, flights will be your biggest expense.
 I booked mine with Skyscanner 2 weeks before I left and managed to find a return ticket for just over R 7000.

 The Best Time to Travel to Bali

-The best time to visit Bali on a budget is to plan your trip for the low season (November to March).
+The cheapest time to visit Bali is during the rainy season (November to March).
 The rains keep most travellers away, meaning you won’t have a hard time finding excellent deals on accommodation or flights.

 While the weather won’t be perfect, the tropical downpours are short and won’t ruin your entire day.
 If you’re staying around Kuta Beach or Seminyak, you’ll have far less rain than the central mountain areas like Ubud.